tanaylab/EmbExe/README.md

 ## Notebook order

-Plots shown in the paper can be reproduced by running the notebooks.
+Plots shown in the paper can be reproduced by running the following notebooks.